 The next one is the load.sas file.
 If packageRequired or packageReqPackages macrovariables are present two parts of code for testing requirements are generated, respectively.
 Both codes are design to set up the packageRequiredErrors macrovariable to one if requirements are not met.
-The first test compares the proc setinit output with provided list of required licensed SAS products.
-The second test compares the SYSloadedPackages macrovariable with provided list of required packages.
-If a package from the list is not in the SYSloadedPackages then, to try to load required package, the

-'%loadPackage()' macro is called.
-If the 'packageRequiredErrors' is positive the loading of the package is aborted with the following error message "ERROR: Loading package &packageName. will be aborted!
+If the packageRequiredErrors is positive the loading of the package is aborted with the following error message "ERROR: Loading package &packageName. will be aborted!
 Required SAS components are missing."
 After requirements testing all "includes" are generated.
-In case of functions or formats/informats, if the first one is detected, a code to update 'cmplib' or 'fmtsearch' is generated.
-If the subfolders of the 'exec' type are detected a snippet code to print their content is added.
-As the final part of the 'load.sas' code for creating/updating the 'SYSloadedPackages' global macrovariable is added.
+In case of functions or formats/informats, if the first one is detected, a code to update cmplib or fmtsearch is generated.
+If the subfolders of the exec type are detected a snippet code to print their content is added.
+As the final part of the load.sas code of data step for creating/updating the SYSloadedPackages global macrovariable is added.